Khmilnyk: Culture and architecture

 Khmilnyk has several architectural and historical monuments.
 Saint Trinity Church was built in 1603 and restored in 1729.
 Four Orthodox churches were built between 1801 and 1910.
 The city has a Turkish mosque and the palace of K.I.
 Ksido.
 Monuments to Bogdan Khmelnitsky were built to commemorate his leadership in the liberation war of the Ukrainian people against Polish social and religious oppression (1648–1654).
 There is a red granite statue of Lenin, seated; the statue sits on the top of a hill overlooking the town centre.
-There is a monument to soldiers who died during the Great Patriotic War, the Glory Monument to War Heroes, and an obelisk to soldiers of 18th Army, 71st and 276th divisions that liberated Khmilnyk in March 1944.
-In 1991 a monument to Taras Shevchenko was built.
+There is a monument to soldiers who died during the Great Patriotic War, the Glory Monument to War Heroes, and an obelisk to soldiers of the 18th Army, 71st and 276th divisions that liberated Khmilnyk in March 1944.
+In 1991, a monument to Taras Shevchenko was built.

 Holy Trinity Church

 Holy Trinity Church was built in 1603.
 During the time of the Tatars occupation (1672–1699), it was ruined.
 At the beginning of the eighteenth century, the church was repaired, and in 1728 it was sanctified a second time.

-The church is a four-pillar basilica in the Toscana baroque style.
-Side niches are joined by cross-like cranes and the central niche has a semicircle crane.
+The church is a four-pillar basilica in the Tuscan Baroque style.
+Side niches are joined by cross-like cranes, and the central niche has a semicircular crane.
 During the 1930s and 1940s, the church was twice closed by communists.
-A blacksmith's shop was opened at the altar and prisoners worked there.
+A blacksmith's shop was opened at the altar, and prisoners worked there.

 In the 1970s, the central entrance to the churchyard was closed due to the widening of the road.
 Now the central gates are situated on the other side.
 When the weather is fine, everybody in Khmilnyk can hear the ringing of the bells, recently donated to the church by the Polish government.

 Castle tower and secret passages

 In the center of Khmilnyk, above the river, an eight-sided building with loopholes and counterforts can be seen.
 This is the only preserved castle tower out of the six that were built.
 In 1534, the king fortified the castle against numerous attacks from the Turks and the Tatars.
-The castle was built on a man-made hill and town was surrounded with stone walls.
+The castle was built on a man-made hill, and the town was surrounded by stone walls.
 A channel dug between the South Bug and Tasthusha rivers turned the town and fort into an island.